Do Bias Benchmarks Generalise? Evidence from Voice-based Evaluation of Gender Bias in SpeechLLMs: Methodology

 Our fine-tuning labels are a single character (e.g., ‘A’) representing the desired answer option followed by the full answer.
 The labels are also shuffled randomly with the desired behavioural option over the fine-tuning samples.
 We fine-tune five variants for each of the three models.
 These correspond to two anti-stereotypical, two stereotypical and one neutral fine-tune (since it does not make sense to learn to pick the irrelevant option from the Spoken StereoSet).

 \textbf{Example speech-text sample (Anti-Stereotypical Target): } \fbox{

 }

 As stated before, we use LLM judges, shown to be aligned with crowdsourced human preferences on open-ended tasks \cite{zheng_judging_2023}, to evaluate SpeechLLM responses.
-We also have 3 external human annotators validate a subset of LLM-judge long-form evaluations.
+3 external human annotators also validate a subset of LLM-judge long-form evaluations.